scottshotgg/express/README.md

 <br>

-> Both of these are `int` variables, with the latter showing a *type inference* based on evaluation of the `rvalue` expression:
+> Another way to declare variables in Express is through _type inference_.
+Both of the variables below are of type `int`, however the latter type was inferred based on evaluation of the `rvalue`:

 ```cs
 int zero = 0